anza-xyz/agave/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 achieve these properties is to hash the account's pubkey with some epoch dependent values, sort the results, and divide them into `M` bins.
-The epoch dependent value can be the epoch number, total rewards for the epoch, the leader pubkey for the epoch block, etc. `M` can be choses based on 50K account per block, which equal to `ceil(num_stake_accounts/50,000)`.
+The epoch dependent value can be the epoch number, total rewards for the epoch, the leader pubkey for the epoch block, etc. `M` can be chooses based on 50K account per block, which equal to `ceil(num_stake_accounts/50,000)`.

 `num_stake_account` is extracted from `leader_schedule_epoch` block, so we don't